 Assessments of Antibiotic Activity and Bone Regeneration

 At 2, 4, 6, and 8 weeks after treatment with VCS or VCS-AB, the levels of CRP and WBC are reduced significantly (Figure 4A).
 After 12 weeks of implantation of VCS and bone allograft, tibial defects of the VCS-AB group seemed fully coalescent.
-Tibial plateau surfaces of the VCS-AB group are flatter than that of the VCS group (Figure 4B).
-2D reconstruction images indicate a progressive increase in bone volume during the 12 week period after treatment with VCS-AB and VCS, while bone loss is significant in the model group.
+Tibial plateau surfaces of the VCS-AB group are flatter than that of the VCS group.
+2D reconstruction images indicate a progressive increase in bone volume during the 12 week period after treatment with VCS-AB and VCS, while bone loss is significant in the model group (Figure 4B).
 To analyze the bone regeneration quantitative indexes, an oval area 4.8 mm diameter and 9.6 mm long was chosen as the region of interest (ROI) (Figure 4C), and 3D model images were reconstructed using bitmap data.
 The micro-CT indexes BV/TV in the model group were significantly lower than that in the VCS and VCS-AB groups.
 The Tb.N and Tb.Th scores in the VCS-AB group were significantly higher than those in the model and VCS group.
 Moreover, the Tb.Sp scores in the VCS-AB group are markedly lower than that in the model group and VCS group (Figure 4D).

 These results suggest that infection with S. aureus causes increasing WBC and CRP in the model group, which can be decreased using the VCS.
 The implantation of VCS is regarded as the optimal antibiotic treatment.
 However, the bone defect is observable in the VCS group.
 The VCS and autogenous bone treatment increase the trabeculae thickness and trabeculae number and decrease the trabecular separation.
 The VCS-AB treatment showed capability of promoting bone healing.